pingcap/docs-cn/overview.md

 - **Massive data and high concurrency scenarios with high requirements for storage capacity, scalability, and concurrency**

     As applications grow rapidly, the data surges.
 Traditional standalone databases cannot meet the data capacity requirements.
-The solution is to use sharding middleware or a NewSQL database (like TiDB), and the latter is more cost-effective.
+The solution is to use sharding middleware or a distributed SQL database (like TiDB), and the latter is more cost-effective.
 TiDB adopts a separate computing and storage architecture, which enables you to scale out or scale in the computing or storage capacity separately.
 The computing layer supports a maximum of 512 nodes, each node supports a maximum of 1,000 concurrencies, and the maximum cluster capacity is at the PB (petabytes) level.

 - **Real-time HTAP scenarios**